How To Change A Belly Button Piercing

 Insert in the Right Direction

 Most belly button rings should be inserted from the top of the piercing.
 This is the easiest way to do it and it will make it less likely that something goes wrong and you develop an infection.
-But be aware that some jewelry is designed to go in from the bottom.
+On the contrary, be aware that some jewelry is designed to go in from the bottom.

 If you want to be completely sure, ask your piercer which direction the jewelry should be inserted when you buy the belly button ring from them.